jameshughes89/cs102/src/site/topics/intro/introduction.rst

     * ``String[] args``
     * ``{`` ... ``}``

 ``public``

-    * Visibility modifier...
+    * Visibility modifier
     * Remember adding underscores in Python to our attributes?
-    * ...
-More on this later
+    * More on this later

 .. code-block:: python
     :linenos: